On February 12, 1981, "Rush" released their eighth studio album - "Moving Pictures".

 I think we were all just stunned.
 I remember constantly going back and forth, from working to the TV, to try to get some news.
 If I remember the environment, looking around the room, my memory just shows me a lot of pale faces staring at the tube."

 The album ends with "Vital Signs", which marks the musical connection with the next album - "Signals".
 A beautiful reggae song.
-A style that the band had a taste of in the song "Spirit Of The Radio" from the previous album, and here has already becomes more dominant.
+A style that the band had a taste of in the song "Spirit Of The Radio" from the previous album, and here has already become more dominant.
 This style will go and take over larger parts of the next album and will lead to inevitable friction with regular producer Terry Brown, ending in an explosion and his departure.
 It is hard to believe, but this song was written within 5 minutes in the studio, according to Geddy Lee.
 It is a song that the band really liked but the audience had a very hard time with it so the band used to play it a lot in live shows in the years after the album's release, in an attempt to get the audience to love it.
 This song has a very special structure.
 Alex Lifeson is the one who keeps the rhythm with the beating of the chords, while Geddy Lee takes the lead.
-Just Listen to his bass playing in this song, specially the melodic and short solo starting from the 3rd minute.
+Just Listen to his bass playing in this song, especially the melodic and short solo starting from the 3rd minute.
 And if you thought Alex Lifeson's role in this song was easy, listen to his chords beat at the opening of the song and try to sync with their rhythm.
 Tell us if you succeed.
 Not simple, right?
-There are a lot of breaks in rhythm, syncopations that make it difficult to synchronize exactly with Alex Lifeson's chord beat.
+There are a lot of breaks in rhythm, and syncopations that make it difficult to synchronize exactly with Alex Lifeson's chord beat.

 Like most "Rush" albums, this cover was designed by Hugh Syme, who estimated that the design would cost $ 9,500.
 "Anthem Records" refused to cover the entire bill, leaving the band to pay for the rest.
 Hugh Syme gave the cover a triple meaning to the words "Moving Pictures": First, the cover shows "Movers" carrying the pictures (Moving).
 On the side of the picture, people are seen crying because the pictures that pass by them "move" them.
 On the back cover, a camera crew is filming a movie of the entire scene (Movie).